ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/kafka/installation.md

 ---
 # User change
-title: "Install Kafka and Zookeeper"
+title: "Introduction to Kafka and Zookeeper"

 weight: 2